OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 While you can use the JavaScript **Date** object to get a date or time value based on UTC or the client computer time zone, the **Date** object is limited in one respect - it does not provide methods to return a date or time value for any other specific time zone.
 For example, if your client computer is set to be on Eastern Standard Time (EST), there is no **Date** method that allows you to get the hour value other than in EST or UTC, such as Pacific Standard Time (PST).

-## Date-related features for Outlook Add-ins
+## Date-related features for Outlook add-ins

-The afore-mentioned JavaScript limitation has an implication for you, when you use the JavaScript API for Office to handle date or time values in Outlook Add-ins that run in an Outlook rich client, and in Outlook on the web or OWA for Devices.
+The afore-mentioned JavaScript limitation has an implication for you, when you use the JavaScript API for Office to handle date or time values in Outlook add-ins that run in an Outlook rich client, and in Outlook on the web or OWA for Devices.

 ### Time zones for Outlook clients